TDodgeCo/express-mongodb-vuejs-bulma/README.md

-# todo-express-mvc-api
+# express-mongodb-vuejs-bulma
 A RESTful todo API built with express and mongoose using the MVC architecture.
-I use this for testing and learning frontend technologies.
+The frontend was built using the `vue-cli` with the webpack template and bulma as the CSS framework.
 ## Assumptions
 mongodb is installed locally